Last updated 23 December 2020

 Very lucky to score a lift to Abisko with famous photographer Peter Rosen.
 And I get to join him on his aurora photo expedition tonight.
 Conditions are clear.
 At worst he promises me a sky full of stars.

 Thank you, Robin.
-Not only for being adventurous but for living in the moment.
+Not only for your adventurous spirit but for living in the moment.

 The northern lights have moved up a few spaces on my ever-expanding travel bucket list!